-If you are visiting the BBC website from outside the UK then you will be viewing the international version, BBC.com, which is delivered by BBC Worldwide Ltd, the BBC’s commercial subsidiary.
-This version of the website carries advertising, some of which may be displayed based on your behaviour on the site; a practice widely used across the internet and known as behavioural marketing.
-This service will only affect users outside the UK.
+If you are visiting this website from outside the UK then you will be viewing the international version, BBC.com, which carries advertising delivered by BBC Worldwide, a commercial subsidiary of the BBC.
+Some of the advertising displayed may be tailored to your interests based on your browsing of and interactions with the BBC website and third party sites; a practice widely used across the internet and known as online behavioural advertising (OBA).

 Please contact the Data Protection team at BBC Worldwide if you would like more information.

 DNT is a feature offered by some browsers which, when enabled, sends a signal to websites to request that your browsing is not tracked, such as by third party ad networks, social networks and analytic companies.
 This website does not currently respond to DNT requests, however, you may opt-out of tracking on this website, including analytics (and tailored advertising if you are visiting from outside the UK), by changing your cookie settings here.